 Today this ghost town is within the Princeton State Wildlife Management Area.
-This area is rich in wildlife, which makes it a must-stop for many sport hunting enthusiasts to hunt, fish, and observe the behavior of the bird species that inhabit the area.
+This area is rich in wildlife, making it a must-stop for many sport-hunting enthusiasts to hunt, fish, and observe the behavior of the bird species that inhabit it.

 Logtown belonged to Hancock County and is specifically within NASA’s John Stennis Space Center.
 1805 was the official founding year of this town.
 Logtown was a town that depended economically on cutting down trees and then transporting the wood to its various customers.

 Logtown became a ghost town in 1963.
 The H. Weston Lumber Company operated until 1930.
-By that time, there was no marketable lumber left, and the town’s population declined rapidly.
+By that time, no marketable lumber was left, and the town’s population declined rapidly.

 When the amount of lumber fell, so did the number of people living in the town; in 1961, Logtown had only 250 inhabitants who left when a company built the Space Center.

 Today what used to be Logtown is the Possum Walk Trail.
 This tour is an ideal hiking trail in the middle of a beautiful pine forest.
-While exercising, athletes can admire some remnants of what was once the town of Logtown.
+While exercising, athletes can admire some remnants of the town of Logtown.